 A friend of mine peered over my shoulder as I began to write this blog, read the title, and said, “Are you writing about Gogglebox?”
 I must have looked blank for a moment, as he said, “For god’s sake, Matthew, don’t you know any cultural references?
 Gogglebox?
 On the TV.”

-I have changed my mind, however, although I really struggle to remember the precise moment when.
+I have changed my mind, clearly, although I really struggle to remember the precise moment when.
 It doesn’t really matter, I suppose, but I became aware of this disconcerting change in my early thirties.
-It took me some time to adjust to this new worldview; I needed to understand how this had happened – I like to understandm the why in everything – but sometimes it’s just not possible.
+It took me some time to adjust to this new worldview; I needed to understand how this had happened – I like to understand the why in everything – but sometimes it’s just not possible.
 My mind had changed without any objective input from my consciousness.
 Such is life.

-I like to think, however, that I am flexible enough to go with the flow; it can take a lot to change my mind, but when it’s changes, I’m willing to go with it.
+I like to think, however, that I am flexible enough to go with the flow; it can take a lot to change my mind, but when it’s changed, I’m willing to go with it.
 So there it was; my desires had changed, but at that point, I was the only one to know.
 How should I tell everyone that my previously vocal decision was now entirely 180 degrees away from where it had been?
 My parents, I suspect, had almost accepted the fact they would never have grandchildren, and now I was toying with their emotions – or would be if I ever found the confidence to tell them and my circle of friends.

 It took me a while to think about this; I had to really consider how I would present this new decision to people I cared about.
-They deserved the truth, but I was worried about reactions; I was a single man, for one thing, and certainly not rich; would people accept me and my decision as the right one for a child?
+They deserved the truth, but I was worried about reactions; I was a single man, for one thing, and certainly not rich.
+Would people accept me and my decision as the right one for a child?
 I hoped they would.

-When I had eventually found the right language – and I can’t remember precisely what I said – then I gently “came out” to people who deserved to know.
+When I had eventually found the right language – and I can’t remember precisely what I said – I gently “came out” to people who deserved to know.
 There was some surprise, certainly, and lots of questions – questions I couldn’t fully answer, not at that stage.
 Was I confident I could raise a child well as a single dad?
 At that stage, no, I don’t think I was.
 Is anyone fully confident they’re going to be the perfect parent?
-If they are, then they’re a liar or merely overconfident.
-I feel better about it now, but I still accept that there’s a lot I need to know; I’ll learn some of it as I go along.
+If they are, then they’re a liar or overconfident.
+I feel better about it now, but I still accept that there’s a lot I need to know; I’ll learn a lot of it as I go along.

 But the news went down well, all things being equal.
 I can’t tell you the relief when I finally told my parents; for me, that was so important, and once they got past the initial shock, I was glad to know they were utterly supportive.
 They were probably quite excited as well, I suspect, at the thought of having a grandchild at last; they’re both excellent with kids, and I know they’ll be looked up to by my son.

 The main concerns people raised were around me being a single parent; it would absolutely change my life in a different way than if I was in a relationship where I could share the load.
-That concern has been entirely valid, but what’s particularly intrigued me is how people haven’t often wanted to ask me directly; a couple of people have, but most have gone the long way round – asking my mum, usually, or asking a friend.
+That concern has been entirely valid, but what’s particularly intrigued me is how people haven’t often wanted to ask me directly; a couple of people have, but most have gone the long way round – asking my mum, usually, or a friend.
 It always gets fed back to me, so I’m never worried about missing anything – and everyone knows my views; that I am confident about having a support network who will help me when I most need it.
-That’s what family and true friends so for each other; when you talk, it make things feel so much better, Bring your friends and family into your confidence at the first opportunity; it’s the best way, believe me.
+That’s what family and true friends do for each other; when you talk, it make things feel so much better, Bring your friends and family into your confidence at the first opportunity; it’s the best way, believe me.